larryhastings/big/README.md

 #### 0.13.1

-*under development*
+*2026/03/23*

-This is a bugfix and polish release for 0.13, though I added one new helper class in *big.template* and a few small APIs.
+This is mostly a bugfix and polish release for 0.13, though I added one new helper class in *big.template* and a few small APIs.

 * `linked_list` got new APIs and a heap of bug fixes!
 It's more correct